sachiniyer/cheap_portable_k3s/README.md

 # Hardware

-There are two thinkpads and one fanless computer in my 3 node k3s cluster.
+There are two thinkpads and ~~one fanless computer~~ a framework in my 3 node k3s cluster.
 I also have an ec2 instance that acts as my "entrance node" and also [headscale control server](#sec:Headscale).
 I don't include this in the cluster, because I want an odd number of nodes.
+In addition, it does not have much capacity.

 ## Compute

-I have a very powerful 12 virtualized cores in this cluster.
-It may not seem like much, but I paid \$250 in total.
+I have a very powerful 16 virtualized cores in this cluster.
+It may not seem like much, but I paid \$600 in total (a lot of this comes from the framework).

 #### Thinkpads

 The cheapest way to get cores is to buy used thinkpads (to which I am preferential anyway).
-The two secondary nodes are a thinkpad T410 and a thinkpad T420.
+The four secondary nodes are a thinkpad T410, thinkpad T420 thinkpad T440, and thinkpad x220T.
 These thinkpads have been semi-reliable for the last year during the formation of this cluster.
 You can also look into removing the Intel ME as well as installing coreboot if you have a computer that is old enough (the T410s are).
 The computer will also boot if you short two of the pins in the eDP ribbon connector (which means you can remove the display).

-#### Fanless Computer from China
+#### ~~Fanless Computer from China~~ Framework

-The master node is a cheap fanless computer.
+~~The master node is a cheap fanless computer.
 I decided to go with a new fanless computer for the master node to increase reliability a bit more.
+It is also because there were no T410s on new york craigslist when I was expanding to my last node.~~**Don't buy the AWOW Mini PC - AK41.
-It is also because there were no T410s on new york craigslist when I was expanding to my last node. **Don't buy the AWOW Mini PC - AK41.
 It is super unreliable and sucks**.
+I switched the master node to a [framework](https://frame.work/) and it has been super awesome.
+It is quite powerful and really made me worry less about my cluster.
+I don't deal with shutdowns anymore.

 #### Why no raspberry pi